 We help institutional investors and securities lawyers identify and redress environmental and climate-related securities fraud and failed corporate governance.

 Greg Rogers, J.D., CPA, is a practitioner-scholar in environmental law and accounting for climate change.
 He wrote the seminal desk book on financial reporting of environmental liabilities and risks.
 In addition, Greg is a Senior Advisor to the Carbon Tracker Initiative and a Fellow and Advisor to the Master of Accounting Program at Cambridge Judge Business School.
 He worked as an advisor to BP and its auditors Ernst & Young on liability estimates and disclosures arising from the Deepwater Horizon disaster.
 He has consulted/testified as an expert in environmental and climate-related litigation.

 Greg sees things differently, literally.
 Rendered legally blind as a child from an infection in the optic nerve of both eyes, he navigates the world using a miniature telescope built in to his eyeglasses.
 Though visually impaired, he often sees what others miss.

-For more, see Greg’s LinkedIn profile, follow the Eratosthenes company page, and join the LinkedIn Group on climate-related financial disclosure.
+For more, see Greg’s LinkedIn profile, follow the Eratosthenes company page, learn more about Carbon Quotient, and join the LinkedIn Group on climate-related financial disclosure.